ryanCoder1/region-city-landing-pages-builder-preparer/README.md

 # region-city-landing-pages-builder-preparer

+Sets up a State, City list in .txt file that's originally read from a .txt of zip codes.
+The results can be copy and pasted into the Wordpress Plugin Region-City-Landing-Pages-Builder.

 For a listing to show up on google maps for a given search (e.g. Web Designers in Manchester, NH) after registering the address through google.